 Hi, I’m Andy

 Growing up, I spent much of my time exploring the beaches and tidal inlets of Cape Cod on foot and by boat.
-As an engineer, I love sailing small boats because almost everything that happens has a clear physical explanation.
+I love sailing small boats because almost everything that happens has a clear physical explanation.
 Every move you make has an impact, since your weight is significant compared to the other forces acting on the hull.
 The trick is to understand the physics of the sail, the hull, and the ocean well enough to predict what will happen and control it if you can or stay ashore if you won’t be able to stay in control.
-This combination of theory and practice is my favorite part of both sailing and engineering, and it is the common thread in all my work as an undergraduate.
+This combination of theory and practice is my favorite part of both sailing and oceanography, and it is the common thread in all my work.